About this course:

 Anorexia nervosa is a condition where an individual believes they are overweight even when they are dangerously thin, as they often have skeletal frames.
 The affected person limits their food intake and may restrict eating to the point of starvation.
-They may engage in excessive exercise to burn more calories.
-(American Psychological Association [APA], 2020).
+They may engage in excessive exercise to burn more calories (American Psychological Association, 2020).

 Bulimia nervosa is a condition in which the individual consumes abnormally large amounts of food (known as binging), and then purges the intake through vomiting or the use of laxatives.
-The affected person typically has feelings of shame, depression, and self-condemnation after a binge episode, and they are characteristically a normal weight or slightly overweight (APA, 2020).
+The affected person typically has feelings of shame, depression, and self-condemnation after a binge episode, and they are characteristically a normal weight or slightly overweight (American Psychological Association, 2020).

 Those affected by binge eating disorder also eat abnormally large quantities of food; however, they do not purge through vomiting or laxative use.
 Food is consumed in private, and the affected individual often reports being embarrassed by their intake.
-They are typically depressed, guilty, and disgusted with themselves after the binge (APA, 2020).
+They are typically depressed, guilty, and disgusted with themselves after the binge (American Psychological Association, 2020).

 Impact of Eating Disorders on Healthcare in the US

-The National Institute of Mental Health (NIMH, 2017) notes that the prevalence of anorexia is 0.6% over the lifetime of an adult with a three-fold increase in risk among women as compared to men.
-Bulimia is reported to have a prevalence of 0.3% over the lifetime of an adult and women have five-fold the risk of men.
+The National Institute of Mental Health (NIMH, 2017) notes that the prevalence of anorexia is 0.6% over the lifetime of an adult, with a three-fold increase in risk among women as compared to men.
+Bulimia is reported to have a prevalence of 0.3% over the lifetime of an adult, and women have five times the risk of men.
 The overall prevalence of BED is 2.8% over the lifetime of an adult and is twice more likely in women than men.
 The typical onset of an eating disorder is 21 years of age for BED and 18 years of age for anorexia and bulimia.
-Anorexia may be seen in adolescence, particularly with females, as body changes start to occur.
-Eating disorders are frequently associated with other mental health disorders as shown in Table 1 (NIMH, 2017).
+Anorexia may be seen in adolescence, particularly in females, as body changes start to occur.
+Eating disorders are frequently associated with other mental health disorders, as shown in Table 1 (NIMH, 2017).

 Miscellaneous statistics related to eating disorders include the following: